 - This evidence will include for example a doctor’s letter if you have been unwell, a police report if you have been the victim of a crime, a death certificate in the case of a bereavement.
 Where the crime committed is of a very personal nature i.e. sexual assault, it may be difficult to obtain a police report.
 In such circumstances appropriate documentary evidence can be provided from a medical professional, counsellor or other professional body (i.e. rape support service).

-Please also see Code of Practice for Mitigating Circumstances.
+Please also see the Mitigating Circumstances Policy

 What we are unable to provide

 - We are unable to provide documentation for students we have not seen and we are unlikely to be able to provide any meaningful documentation after a single consultation.
 It takes some time for us to be able to assess the extent and impact of most personal circumstances.

 - We are unable to make recommendations, act as an advocate or influence decisions of the mitigating circumstances panel.
 We can only provide factual confirmation and an assessment of impact, which the mitigating circumstances panel can choose to take into account.

 What do we provide?

 - A brief report which confirms the dates of contact, the regularity of contact, the nature of the circumstances and our assessment of their impact.

 - A copy of any documentation provided for your personal record.

 - It is not helpful to send students to any part of Student Advice & Wellbeing with the expectation of ‘a letter’, though it is very helpful to suggest students see someone within our service to look at ways of managing personal or other circumstances affecting performance.

 - If you require some immediate feedback, it is best to call so that we can discuss the immediate requirement.
 We will be unable to provide information about any contact we have had with a student unless and until we have their permission.